-- Our current plan is to have a manager/creative director, supported by a group of volunteers.
+- – Our current general manager is Sunshine Knight, supported by a group of staff and volunteers.

 What kind of programming will the theater run?
 Will it remain as an “arts” theater or will it now offer first run movies?

-- The formula of indie and first run movies combined with live music, community theater, TV events and concession sales are all vital parts to the theater’s success.
-We welcome feedback on your favorite programming, and our online survey will be coming soon.
+- – The formula of first run and independent movies and documentaries combined with live music, community theater, TV events and strong concession sales are all vital parts to the theater’s success.
+We welcome feedback on your favorite programming.

 How will the FOPT work to gather community input about programming?
 How can community members voice their desires and preferences?